GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/shape_painter.md

 ---
 # Shape painter

-A shape painter object allows us to draw shapes in our game.
-It can be useful for making simple User Interface (UI) elements.
-The Shape Painter can even be used to create a selection box.
+The shape painter object allows us to draw shapes in our game.
+It can be useful for making simple User Interface (UI) elements, to create a selection box, indicator lines, and more.

 ## Setting up properties

-The shape painter has many properties allowing to define how the shapes will be drawn on screen:
+The shape painter object has many properties that allow us to define how the shapes will be drawn on screen:

 ![](/gdevelop5/objects/shape_painter/pasted/20230304-165718.png)

 ### Change the colour and opacity

-The Shape Painter properties allow to change the outline colour/color of the object, the fill colour/color of the object, the opacity of each colour/color, and the outline size of our object.
+The Shape Painter object properties allow us to change the outline colour/color of the object, the fill colour/color of the object, the opacity of each colour/color, and the outline size of our object.

 ### Draw relative to the object position